 Here are suggestions for white Balboa Park restaurants to fuel up in after a day of exploring.

 Located at The San Diego Museum of Art’s sculpture garden, Panama 66 is the place for local craft beers, cocktails, salads and freshly made sandwiches using local ingredients.
-With a dozen brews on tap, the counter-order, open-air locale makes it the ideal place to grab a drink and enjoy San Diego’s near perfect weather.
+With a dozen brews on tap, the counter-order, the open-air locale makes it the ideal place to grab a drink and enjoy San Diego’s near-perfect weather.

 Insider tip: Due to its popularity, Panama 66 is often rented out for private events.
 Visit the Balboa Park restaurant’s FB page or website for closures on the day you’re planning a visit.

 - 1450 El Prado

 Parkgoers looking for a full-service restaurant open for lunch and dinner can find The Prado next to the House of Hospitality.
 Its specialty is American cuisine with dishes like seared American Kobe beef sushi rolls and lobster bucatini among the restaurant’s most popular plates.
 With its historic setting and outdoor garden charm, the restaurant is also a popular spot to take someone on a date.